WVOC

-WVOC (560 AM) – branded News Radio 560 WVOC – is a commercial talk radio station licensed to serve Columbia, South Carolina.
+WVOC (560 AM) – branded News Radio 103.5 & 560 WVOC – is a commercial news/talk radio station licensed to serve Columbia, South Carolina.
 Owned by iHeartMedia, Inc., the station covers the Columbia metropolitan area.
 The WVOC studios and transmitter are located in Columbia.
 In addition to a standard analog transmission, WVOC is simulcast over FM translator W278CY (103.5 FM), and is available online via iHeartRadio.

-WVOC's power is 5,000 watts around the clock.
+WVOC's power is 5,000 watts around the clock from a three-tower facility west of Columbia.
 By day it uses a non-directional signal from a single tower.
-At night, three towers are used in a directional pattern to protect other stations on 560 AM.
+Its daytime signal provides at least secondary coverage as far north as the Charlotte suburbs, as far west as Spartanburg and Greenwood, and as far south as the Augusta and Charleston suburbs.
+At night, power is fed to all three towers in a directional pattern to protect other stations on 560 AM.
 This concentrates WVOC's signal in the central part of the state.

 History

 The station signed on as WIS on July 10, 1930.
 The call letters were derived from South Carolina's nickname "Wonderful Iodine State"; before the modern-day manufacturing of iodized salt, a high level of iodine in the state's soil gave the state's residents "a low incidence of goiters."
 WIS was the last broadcast station in the United States to have been issued a previously unused call sign with three letters; this assignment took place on January 23, 1930.
 Soon after signing on, WIS was bought by Liberty Life Insurance Company of Columbia, becoming one of many early radio stations owned by insurance companies in the South.

 On October 10, 1931, WIS changed its network affiliation from CBS to the NBC Blue Network.
 In December 1940, the affiliation was switched to the NBC Red Network.

 On November 14, 1949, a two-story studio on Bull Street was completed to house both the radio station and a planned television station.
 Construction of WIS-TV was authorized January 29, 1953, and the station signed on the air on November 7, 1953.
 The two stations operated under a newly formed Liberty Insurance subsidiary, the Broadcasting Company of the South.
 After acquiring several other stations across the country, it changed its name to Cosmos Broadcasting Corporation, with WIS-AM-TV as the flagship stations.